 Evaluation criteria of the Technical Commission for the vehicles aspiring to be part of Collection of the National Automobile Museum.

 - Its conservation state must be excellent.
 One must make the distinction between an old, well-preserved vehicle and a vehicle with a perfect engine, body, upholstery, interior, accessories and functioning, ready to be exhibited in a museum.
-Museum vehicles are those that, despite not being considered classic cars, have a series of mechanic, aesthetic, technical, artistic, historic, production or other types of characteristics likening them to classic cars for exhibition purposes (article 48 of the April 10th 1999 Law on Traffic Regulations).
+Museum vehicles are those that, despite not being considered historical cars, have a series of mechanic, aesthetic, technical, artistic, historic, production or other types of characteristics likening them to classic cars for exhibition purposes (Regulation of historical vehicles from the 10th January 2024).

 - Authenticity.
 Vehicle pieces must have been manufactured within the normal production period of the type or variant in question.
 As for replacements, except for consumable elements replaced by reproductions or equivalent pieces following the normal production period, they must be unequivocally identified.
 If its structure or components have been modified, the Technical Comission will evaluate the inclusion of the vehicle in the Collection of the National Automobile Museum.

 - Historical vehicles and vehicles that are part of the historical evolution of Andorra.
 They can be included in the General inventory of movable goods of the cultural heritage of Andorra.